Melissa Arnette ‘Missy’ Elliott [Photo: CC BY-SA 4.0]

 In addition to the hit songs she made for herself, Elliott has worked on musical projects with numerous chart-toppers like Whitney Houston, Janet Jackson, Da Brat, SWV, Destiny’s Child, Monica, and Mariah Carey to name a few.
 Her talent is undeniable, yet her childhood circumstances could have easily prevented the world from ever knowing her name.

 Upon reflection, Elliott has stated that she was a class clown.
 For a while, she was not convinced that she would be taken seriously.
 School board her, but she liked to attend to be with her friends.
-It would not have been surprising if she would have bought into a conventional narrative that those who look like her would not amount to anything.
+It would not have been surprising if she had bought into a conventional narrative that those who look like her would not amount to anything.
 Instead, Elliott scored above average on IQ tests.
-As a result, she was promoted two grade levels.
+As a result, she was promoted to two grade levels.
 Interestingly, Elliott did not perform well in her new classes.

 What would cause a child to intentionally not perform well in school after being promoted?
 In Elliott’s case, she felt isolated.
 She missed her friends.

 For years, Elliott thought that her father would kill her mother.
 Finally, when Elliott was 14, her mother got enough courage to leave her husband.
-Elliott has stated that through her mother’s strength to leave, she found our own strength.
+Elliott has stated that through her mother’s strength to leave, she found her own strength.
 She would need to rely on that strength to pursue her professional goals.

 Elliott was not always welcomed in the music industry.
 It was thought that she did not have the right “look.”
 She maintained focus on increasing her networks and developing her craft.
 When she helped to write a hit for Aaliyah, she began to receive offers from those who once rejected her.